Edajve/desktop-file-organizer/README.md

 passing `rename` or `-r` with a file name that is already on your desktop followed by the new name you want to name it Example `-r oldFileName newFileName`

+### search command
+passing `search` or `-s` allong with a string, and this will give back all files/directories that has that sequence of characters in its name.
+It will be looking out of your file directory that is configured in the program at `src/main/java/org/example/src/constants/PathConstants.java`.
+Variable called `ROOT_DIRECTORY`.
+Everything under that directory will be searched.

 ### exit
 use `exit` in CLI to stop program